In-State Tuition Classification Status

 • Domicile is a person’s true, and permanent home and place of habitation and must be established at least 12 consecutive months prior to the first day of classes.

-• Intent are the legal ties a person has established to make Colorado their permanent home and must be established concurrently while establishing domicile.
+• Intent is the legal ties a person has established to make Colorado their permanent home and must be established concurrently while establishing domicile.
 This means a student must sever ties from their former state and establish these ties in Colorado.
 This would include: license, voter registration, vehicle registration, and filing state taxes like any other resident of the state.

 Tuition Classification for WICHE/WRGP Program Participants